 - Benefits.
 When you receive your layoff notice, check with your Department Benefits Counselor regarding continuation of your benefits and retirement plan options.
-If needed the HR Benefits Unit can be reached at 510-642-7053 or email@example.com.
+CSS HR Benefits can be reached at 510-664-9000, Option 3 or Email: email@example.com.

 - Training. the campus offers a variety of classes that may be of value to you in your job search.
 Information about these classes and enrollment instructions are available online.

 - CARE Services.
 CARE Services provides confidential services and referrals to help laid-off employees and their families deal with transition challenges and related personal stress.
 Their phone number is 510-643-7754.

 - The Staff Ombuds Office is a confidential, informal, impartial, neutral, and non-adversarial alternative for the resolution of work-related problems and concerns.
 Their phone number is 642-7823.

 - Career Counseling Library at University Health Services.
 The Career Counseling Library is a unique collection of books, files, school catalogs, and electronic resources.
 It is staffed by a professional career librarian and assistants who can help you explore careers, majors, and schools.
 The Library complements the comprehensive career counseling program offered by the Counseling and Psychological Services unit at UHS.
 For information, see the Career Counseling Library website or call 642-9494.